dice-group/PruneCEL/README.md

 --folds 1 \
 --foldTrainTestSavePath Fold/Mutagenesis
 ```

-Change sparqlUrl to your own sparql endpoint;
+The command has to be adapted as follows:
+* `sparqlUrl` has to be changed to to your own SPARQL endpoint containing the knowledge base

-Change accuracyfunction to 0 or 1 or 2, where 0 is F1, 1 is Balance Accuracy, 2 is Accuracy;
+* `accuracyfunction` to 0, 1 or 2, where 0 is F1, 1 is Balance Accuracy, 2 is Accuracy;

-Change recursive to 0 or 1, where 0 is PruneCEL and 1 is PruneCEL-R;

-Change skipNone to 0 or 1, where 0 is PruneCEL and 1 is PruneCEL-S;

-Change intputFile to .Json file in **T_F_Json**;

-Change outputFile to the place you want to save your results;

-Leave the rest settings along!
+* `recursive` can be set to true or false, controlling the -R extension;
+* `skipNone` can be set to true or false, controlling the -S extension;
+* `intputFile` has to point to the JSON file containing the learning problems.
+The JSON files can be found in the `T_F_Json` directory
+* `outputFile` defines a path where the results will be stored.

+The other settings should be left as they are.

 ## 4. Knowledge Base Details